Bryxel/Nexus-LinkSaver/README.md

 **Nexus LinkSaver**
 - A full-stack web application built with **Django** for saving and managing user links through CATEGORIES.
 It supports** User Authentication**, allowing users to create accounts, log in, and save links securely.
-The app is **deployed on Render** with a PostgreSQL database backend.
+The app is deployed on Render with a PostgreSQL database backend.

-The app is deployed on Render.
+The app is **deployed on Render**.
 You can access it at: https://nexus-linksaver.onrender.com/

 **Tech Stack**

 Backend: Django, Python

 Frontend: HTML, CSS/Bootstrap, JavaScript